Ukraine marks Orthodox Easter with prayers for those trapped

 KYIV, Ukraine (AP) — The sun came out as Ukrainians marked Orthodox Easter in the capital, Kyiv, on Sunday with prayers for those fighting on the front lines and others trapped beyond them in places like Mariupol.

-St. Volodymyr’s Cathedral in Kyiv was ringed by hundreds of worshipers with baskets to be blessed.
+St. Volodymyr’s Cathedral in Kyiv was ringed by hundreds of worshippers with baskets to be blessed.
 Inside, a woman clutched the arm of a soldier, turning briefly to kiss his elbow.
-Other soldiers prayed, holding handful of candles, then crossed themselves.
+Other soldiers prayed, holding handfuls of candles, then crossed themselves.
 An older woman slowly made her way through the crowd and stands of flickering candles.
 One young woman held daffodils.

 Outside the cathedral, a soldier who gave only his first name, Mykhailo, used his helmet as an Easter basket.
 He said he didn’t have another.